Domain-Driven-Design-Australia/adaconf-web/src/sections/about.md

 Key dates:

-* CfS open: 3 February 2025
+* CfS open: TBD
-* CfS close: 30 June 2025
+* CfS close: TBD
-* CfS process closed and participants informed: 31 July 2025
+* CfS process closed and participants informed: TBD
-* Public schedule published: 18 August 2025
+* Public schedule published: TBD
-* Conference day: 14th November 2025
+* Conference day: 19th November 2025

 <!-- We will start reaching out to speakers prior to the CfS close, but will ensure we respond to all submissions by the 15th of August -->